BrianPugh/cyclopts/docs/source/getting_started.rst

    $ python main.py Alice
    Hello Alice!

-The step-by-step process of how Cyclopts interpreted the python code and the CLI inputs is outlined below:
+The step-by-step process of how Cyclopts interprets the python code and the CLI inputs is outlined below:

 1. The function ``main()`` was registered to ``app`` as the **default** action.